kirenz/python-basics/_sources/docs/intro.md

 # Welcome

-The goal of this tutorial is to give you a first impression of some important tools and concepts in Python when doing data science or statistics projects.
+The goal of this tutorial is to give you a first impression of some important tools and concepts in Python when performing data science projects.

+In general, *data science* comprises three distinct and overlapping areas {cite:p}`vanderplas2023`:

+1. The skills of a statistician who knows how to model and summarize datasets (which are growing ever larger).
+2. The skills of a computer scientist who can design and use algorithms to efficiently store, process, and visualize this data.
+3. The domain expertise—what we might think of as “classical” training in a subject—necessary both to formulate the right questions and to put their answers in contex

-A typical project looks something like this {cite:p}`Wickham2016`:
+A typical data science project looks something like this {cite:p}`Wickham2016`:

 ```{image} ../_static/img/data-science.png
 :alt: datascience